wenceorg/phys52015/site/content/coursework.md

 that control the algorithm choice for reductions, and the size of the messages being sent.

+{{< hint info >}}

+You will need to do the benchmarking on the compute notes of Hamilton, so you will need to write a batch script and submit your code to the batch system.

+Leave yourself enough time to get your benchmarking runs completed, since Hamilton often has significant usage.

+{{< /hint >}}

 If you run in benchmarking mode, it prints out a short timing summary of the time to perform the reductions.
 ```